jvde-github/AIS-catcher/README.md

 - Added NOAA nautical charts as an overlay ([link](https://www.nauticalcharts.noaa.gov/data/gis-data-and-services.html#enc-display-services)).
 These maps and the applications are not suitable for navigation (just to reiterate that).
 - I created [aiscatcher.org](https://aiscatcher.org) and started sharing data from my own station [here](https://aiscatcher.org/southwood).
 The site also contains links to several dashboards for stations running AIS-catcher and links to interesting (open-source) projects related to AIS and AIS-catcher.
 - If you want a persistent dashboard available outside the local network, please reach out (jvde.github at gmail.com) and I will add it to [aiscatcher.org](https://aiscatcher.org).
-It requires a UDP stream from AIS-catcher, station name and, optionally, a rough approximation for the station location.
+It requires a UDP stream from AIS-catcher, station name and, optionally, a rough approximation of the station location.
 Data is not aggregated and forwarded.
 - Addition of option `-N CONTEXT yyyy` which will store the settings in the web browser in `yyyy`.
 This will allow to separate setting storage when running multiple web clients.
 - GPS information (e.g. via serial `-e ...` or gpsd `-t gpsd ...`) is now included in HTTP client push
 - Introducing data feeds with user ID to reduce security issues with data feeds, `-u x.x.x.x y UUID u`.
-For future versions we are exploring adding HMAC authentication.
+For future versions, we are exploring adding HMAC authentication.

 v0.54 is the previous version:
 - A "Settings Menu" providing access to additional (styling) options for the web client: